benjaco-edu/db-assignment-6-perfomacne/README.md

 7z e coffee.stackexchange.com.7z
 unzip mysqlsampledatabase.zip
 ```
-**The rest will be executed inside of the mysql bash**
+**The rest will be executed inside of the MySQL bash**

-The flag is used to get access to the xml data when it has to be imported
+The flag is used to get access to the XML data when it has to be imported
 ```
 mysql -u root -ppass1234  --local-infile